mongodb/docs/source/includes/api/list-tables/modify-cluster-request-body.rst

        .. note::

-          This option is not supported on sharded clusters running MongoDB 4.2.
-Sharded clusters running MongoDB 4.2 must use :doc:`/backup/cloud-provider-snapshots`.
+          This option is not supported on clusters running MongoDB 4.2.
+Clusters running MongoDB 4.2 must use :doc:`/backup/cloud-provider-snapshots`.

        .. important::